What is suspension?

-When making such changes, care must be taken to ensure that the changes are only temporary and cannot be considered a demotion or otherwise humiliating to the employee.
-This helps prevent the employee from arguing that their implied duty of trust and confidence was breached.
+When making such changes, care must be taken to ensure that the changes are only temporary and cannot be considered a demotion or otherwise humiliating to the staff member.
+This helps prevent the staff member from arguing that their implied duty of trust and confidence was breached.

 Keep it short

-If the employer makes the decision to suspend the employee, the suspension should be for as short a time as possible.
+If the employer makes the decision to suspend a staff member, the suspension should be for as short a time as possible.

 Employers should document the decision to suspend so they can refer back to it at any point in the future.
-They can do this by sending the employee a Suspension letter - a letter that temporarily prohibits an employee from performing work pending a disciplinary investigation.
+They can do this by sending the staff member a Suspension letter.

-An employee can take holiday during a period of suspension.
-However, the purpose of suspension is to allow a reasonable investigation to take place (during which, it may be expected that the employee will attend a disciplinary hearing).
-Therefore, it is not recommended that an employee take annual leave throughout the entirety of their suspension.
+A staff member can take holiday during a period of suspension.
+However, the purpose of suspension is to allow a reasonable investigation to take place (during which it may be expected that the employee will attend a disciplinary hearing).
+Therefore, it is not recommended that a staff member take annual leave throughout the entirety of their suspension.

-When communicating a suspended employee's absence from the workplace, employers should be careful not to make any suggestion of the employee's guilt (as the employer still owes the employee a duty of trust and confidence).
-What is communicated with staff should be agreed with the employee themselves.
+When communicating during a suspended staff member’s absence from the workplace, an employer should be careful not to make any suggestion of the staff member’s guilt (as the employer still owes the employee a duty of trust and confidence).
+The manner of communication with staff should be agreed upon with the staff member themselves.

 Communicating with staff upon return to the workplace

-In the event that the allegations against the employee are unfounded and the employee returns to the workplace, the employer may want to announce as such to staff members.
-The employer should also make sure the employee is up to date with their workload, and any training they may have missed out on during their suspension.
+In the event that the allegations against the staff member are unfounded and they return to the workplace, the employer may want to announce this to the entire workforce.
+The employer should also make sure that the returning staff member is up to date with their workload and any training they may have missed out on during their suspension.

 Suspension on medical grounds

-Suspension due to a risk to new or expectant mothers
+Suspension due to a risk to a new or expectant mother

 Pay during suspension

-During a period of suspension, employees should receive their full pay and benefits.
+During a period of suspension, staff members should receive their full pay and benefits.

-An employee suspended due to a serious allegation of misconduct must receive their full pay unless they are not willing or able to attend work (for example because they are ill) or there is a clear contractual right for an employer to suspend without pay or benefits.
-This will be outlined in the employment contract.
-Employers should rarely consider suspension without pay as this is more likely to be seen as a punishment procedure that could lead to accusations of an unfair disciplinary procedure.
+A staff member suspended due to a serious allegation of misconduct must receive their full pay unless they are not willing or able to attend work (for example because they are ill) or there is a clear contractual right for an employer to suspend without pay or benefits (this will be outlined in the employment contract).
+Employers should rarely consider suspension without pay, as this is more likely to be seen as a punishment procedure that could lead to accusations of an unfair disciplinary procedure.

 have been employed for less than one month

-are not willing to attend work (for example because they are ill)
+are not willing to attend work (eg because they are ill)

 have been suspended for more than 26 weeks

-An employee suspended on maternity grounds must receive their full pay unless they are not willing to attend work (for example because they are ill) or have unreasonably refused suitable alternative work.
+A staff member suspended on maternity grounds must receive their full pay unless they are not willing or not able to attend work (eg because they are ill) or have unreasonably refused suitable alternative work.

 Sick pay during suspension

-If a suspended employee is ill and is not able to attend work again when required then they should receive their usual sick pay.
-Just like any other employee, if the sickness lasts more than 7 days, they must provide the employer with a fit note.
+If a suspended staff member is ill and is not able to attend work again when required, they should receive their usual sick pay.
+Just like any other staff member, if the sickness lasts more than 7 days they must provide the employer with a fit note.
 For more information, read Sick pay.

 Suspension in summary

-Employers should remember that suspension is not a 'neutral act' and should be used with caution:
+Employers should remember that suspension is not a 'neutral act' and should be used with caution.
+Remember:

-always check the employee's contract to see whether there are any terms dealing with suspension.
+to always check a staff member’s contract to see whether there are any terms dealing with suspension.
 If there are, make sure these are complied with

-check any statutory guidance which may impact the decision to suspend the employee (ie certain local authority guidance states that suspension should not be the default option).
-The ACAS Disciplinary Code of Practice should also be considered
+to check any statutory guidance that may impact the decision to suspend the staff member (ie some local authority guidance states that suspension should not be the default option)

-Ask a lawyer if you have any questions about employee suspension.
+Ask a lawyer if you have any questions about workplace suspension.